 Whether in your church, studio or home, you cannot consider a finer musical value than a Rodgers Organ.

 Among the many artists who have enjoyed the brilliant achievements of Rodgers Organs are Virgil Fox, Pierre Conchereau, Claire Coci, Fernando Germani, Herman Berlinski, George Thalben-Ball and Richard Morris, Ted Alan Worth, Joyce Jones, Keith Chapman, Douglas Marshall, John Grady, Frederick Geoghan and Diane Bish, all of whom enjoyed playing the Rodgers Touring Organ known as “Black Beauty” and later, “The Royal V”.
-Today, Hector Olivera, world-renown concert organist, serves as tonal director for Rodgers and tours with his own personal instrument, “The King,” with a French-romantic inspired specification.
+Today, artists like Dr. Christoph Bull, Felix Hell, Sandor Kadar, and others enjoy the touch and tone of a Rodgers instrument.

 Originally controlled by officers of Tektronix and the founding engineers, Rodgers became part of CBS Musical instruments along with Steinway & Sons pianos, Fender guitar, Rhodes electric pianos, Gemeinhardt flutes and Lyon & Healy harps in 1977.
 In 1988, Rodgers became part of the Roland Corporation and produces Roland’s Atelier home organs as well as the Roland Classic instruments.
 Today’s line of instruments includes the Classic Series, Artist Series, and the Infinity Series with features and options to suit any budget.